 The Base Student Allocation from state and local funds is determined annually by the Legislature and is a component in the calculation of FEFP Base Funding.
-The Base Student Allocation (BSA) for fiscal year 2023-2024 is \$5,139.73 an increase of \$552.33 per weighted FTE; however, the increase is largely due to the State rolling the following categoricals into the BSA: Instructional Materials, Reading, Teacher Classroom Supplies, Teacher Salary Increase Maintenance, and Teacher Salary Increase Raise.
-The District must set-aside \$500.60 per UFTE in order to fund these categories; therefore, the net increase to the BSA is \$97.60.
-To further complicate the issue, the required State Retirement Contributions increased by \$77.53 per UFTE, making the effective net increase to the BSA only \$20.07.
+The Base Student Allocation (BSA) for fiscal year 2024-2025 is \$5,330.98 an increase of \$191.25 per weighted FTE.
+The Base Student Allocation includes the following allocations that were previously made through categoricals: Instructional Materials, Reading, Teacher Classroom Supplies, Teacher Salary Increase Maintenance, and Teacher Salary Increase Raise.